How Much is Scaffolding Hire?

 Hiring vs Buying Scaffolding

 The clear advantage of hiring scaffolding is that it’s simply a lot cheaper than buying it outright for any given project.
-In fact, it will generally cost several thousand pounds to buy it to keep.
+In fact, it will generally cost several thousand pounds to buy to keep.

 That said, it would actually save you money in the long run if you were planning to reuse the scaffolding enough times.